Peter

 “So are you saying—”

 “Shh,” Sensei Rob said sharply.
-“Then when I returned to the States and settled in this town, I became the exorcist here.
+“Then when I settled in this town, I became the exorcist here.
 The devas position at least one of us in designated areas.
 So when someone’s possessed by an evil spirit and they’re ready to be free, I rush out to help them.
 Sometimes it’s an easy fight and sometimes I get injured.”
 He pointed to the bandage on his shoulder.
 “It’s not an easy job, but I know I’m helping people and that makes it rewarding.”

 Sensei Rob paused and Peter tried to remain calm.